oplS16projects/FP1/README.md

 (slide
  #:title "Hello World")
  ```
-You can create any number of slides so that when you run your program, you can easily browse through them with your keys.
+You can create any number of slides so that when you run your program, you can easily browse through them with the arrow-keys.
 You also have the option of specifying certain attributes using #: followed by a keyword and your specification.
 This includes stuff like the slide's layout, gap-size, timeout, etc.

 The next thing I experimented with was body-text.
-After you speficy the slide's characteristics, you can add text to it in two different ways.
+After you speficy the slide's characteristics, you can add text in two different ways.
 ```
 (t string)